-If you’ve never hauled heavy equipment and wondering what is the proper way to chain down your excavator
+If you’ve never hauled heavy equipment and wondering what is the proper way to chain down your excavator, we’ve got some excellent tips and advice developed from years of experience hauling equipment.

 Understanding the importance of properly chaining down your excavator.